Brad Pitt and Angelina Jolie settle their divorce, closing an 8-year legal dispute

 By Alli Rosenbloom, CNN

-(CNN) — After a legal battle lasting more than eight years, Brad Pitt and Angelina Jolie have settled their divorce.
+(CNN) — After a legal battle lasting more than eight years, Brad Pitt and Angelina Jolie have settled their divorce, according to court documents obtained by CNN.

-According to Jolie’s lawyers, both parties signed the settlement on December 30.
+The settlement was filed with the Los Angeles Superior Court on December 30, court records show.
+Financial records were not disclosed, nor were details of the former couple’s custody arrangement related to their two minor children.

 “More than eight years ago, Angelina filed for divorce from Mr. Pitt.
 She and the children left all of the properties they had shared with Mr. Pitt, and since that time she has focused on finding peace and healing for their family.
 This is just one part of a long ongoing process that started eight years ago.
 Frankly, Angelina is exhausted, but she is relieved this one part is over,” Jolie’s lawyer James Simon of Hersh Mannis told CNN Monday.